Recipes & Cooking

 Courtesy Chef Michael Symon

 “For a lighter alternative to the typical Brussels sprouts with bacon recipes, try your sprouts raw,” says Michael Symon co-host on ABC’s The Chew.
 “I do shaved Brussels sprouts with Pecorino with a simple dressing—something amazing happens when you combine shaved sprouts, crunchy walnuts, and a fistful of good grated cheese.”
-If you love Brussels sprouts, you need to see how they’re grown.
+Next, read about the best and worst Thanksgiving foods for your weight.